-Rights in technical data and computer software under this Agreement shall be determined in accordance with the following DFARS Part 227 clauses:
+Rights in Technical Data and computer software under this Agreement shall be determined in accordance with the following DFARS Part 227 clauses:

-DFARS 252.227-7013 Rights in Technical Data - Noncommercial Items DFARS 252.227-7014 Rights in Noncommercial Computer Software and Noncommercial Computer Software Documentation DFARS 252.227-7015 Technical Data - Commercial Items DFARS 252.227-7016 Rights in Bid or Proposal Information DFARS 252.227-7018 Rights in Noncommercial Technical Data and Computer Software - Small Business Innovation Research (SBIR) Program DFARS 252.227-7019 Validation of Asserted Restrictions - Computer Software DFARS 252.227-7020 Rights in Special Works DFARS 252.227-7021 Rights in Data-Existing Works DFARS 252.227-7025 Limitations on the Use or Disclosure of Government-Furnished Information Marked with Restrictive Legends DFARS 252.227-7026 Deferred Delivery of Technical Data or Computer Software DFARS 252.227-7027 Deferred Ordering of Technical Data or Computer Software DFARS 252.227-7030 Technical Data - Withholding of Payment DFARS 252.227-7037 Validation of Restrictive Markings on Technical Data
+DFARS 252.227-7013 Rights in Technical Data - Noncommercial Items DFARS 252.227-7014 Rights in Noncommercial Computer Software and Noncommercial Computer Software Documentation DFARS 252.227-7015 Technical Data - Commercial Items DFARS 252.227-7016 Rights in Bid or Proposal Information DFARS 252.227-7018 Rights in Noncommercial Technical Data and Computer Software - Small Business Innovation Research (SBIR) Program (DEVIATION 2020-00007) DFARS 252.227-7019 Validation of Asserted Restrictions - Computer Software DFARS 252.227-7020 Rights in Special Works DFARS 252.227-7021 Rights in Data-Existing Works DFARS 252.227-7025 Limitations on the Use or Disclosure of Government-Furnished Information Marked with Restrictive Legends DFARS 252.227-7026 Deferred Delivery of Technical Data or Computer Software DFARS 252.227-7027 Deferred Ordering of Technical Data or Computer Software DFARS 252.227-7030 Technical Data - Withholding of Payment DFARS 252.227-7037 Validation of Restrictive Markings on Technical Data

+FAR or DFARs clauses are incorporated by reference but only to the extent that the applicable circumstances, the terms of the clause, or the prescribing conditions are met.
 The specific clauses applicable to a given Project/contract will be listed in the Project award documentation.

-The SeleIr reserves the right to protect by copyright original works developed under this Agreement.
+The Seller reserves the right to protect by copyright original works developed under this Agreement.
 All such copyrights will be in the name of the Seller.
 The Seller shall grant to the U.S. Government a non-exclusive, non-transferable, royalty-free, fully paid-up, perpetual license to reproduce, prepare derivative works, distribute copies to the public and perform publicly and display publicly, for governmental purposes, any copyrighted materials developed under this Agreement, and to authorize others to do so.
 However, notwithstanding the above, proprietary or otherwise protected information (including technical data and software) shall not be disclosed or released unless such release or disclosure is allowed under at least one of the above cited DFARS clauses.

-In the event technical data are exchanged with a notice indicating that the data is protected under copyright as a published, copyrighted work, and it is also indicated on the data that such data existed prior to, or was produced outside of, the relevant Project, the Party receiving the data and others acting on its behalf may only reproduce, distribute and prepare derivative works for the purpose of carrying out that Party's responsibilities under this Agreement.
+In the event Technical Data are exchanged with a notice indicating that the data is protected under copyright as a published, copyrighted work, and it is also indicated on the data that such data existed prior to, or was produced outside of, the relevant Project, the Party receiving the data and others acting on its behalf may only reproduce, distribute and prepare derivative works for the purpose of carrying out that Party's responsibilities under this Agreement.
 The Seller is responsible for affixing appropriate markings indicating the rights of the Government on all technical data delivered under this Agreement.

-Nothing in this Agreement shall preclude the Seller from having status and data rights afforded under a Small Business and Innovation Research ("SBIR") funding agreement for work funded under this Agreement, if otherwise properly qualified, and provided that the work derives from, extends, or logically concludes effort(s) performed under prior SBIR funding agreements.
+Nothing in this Agreement shall preclude the Seller from having status and data rights afforded under a Small Business and Innovation Research ("SBIR") funding agreement for SBIR Phase III for work funded under this Agreement, if otherwise properly qualified, and provided that the work derives from, extends, or logically concludes effort(s) performed under prior SBIR funding agreements.